isabella232/mobile-services.de-DE/help/using/usage/reports-customize/t-reports-customize.md

    ![](assets/customize7.png)

    Probieren Sie die verschiedenen Optionen im Berichtsanpassungsmenü ruhig einmal aus.
 Ihre Favoriten können Sie mit einem Lesezeichen versehen.
-Berichts-urls in Adobe Mobile sind funktionsfähig und können per E-Mail oder zu Ihren Favoriten hinzugefügt werden.
+Report URLs in Adobe Mobile are functional and can be emailed or added to your favorites.